 Reduced time to live by 50%

-The average days from the time an owner signed a contract until their home was listed on Vacasa.com and ready to receive guest went from 30 days to 15 days.
+The average days from the time an owner signed a contract until their home was listed on Vacasa.com and ready to receive guests went from 30 days to 15 days.

 CSAT increased from 71.4 to 84.4